Continuous delivery: Architecting for continuous delivery

 To practice continuous delivery effectively, software applications have to meet a set of architecturally significant requirements (ASRs) such as deployability, modifiability, and testability.
 These ASRs require a high priority and cannot be traded off lightly.

 Microservices are often used when architecting for continuous delivery.
 The use of Microservices can increase a software system's deployability and modifiability.
 The observed deployability improvements include: deployment independence, shorter deployment time, simpler deployment procedures, and zero downtime deployment.
 The observed modifiability improvements include: shorter cycle time for small incremental functional changes, easier technology selection changes, incremental quality attribute changes, and easier language and library upgrades.

 Implementation and usage

-The original CD book written by Jez Humble and David Farley (2010) popularized the term; however, since its creation the definition has continued to advance and now has a more developed meaning.
+The original Continuous delivery book written by Jez Humble and David Farley (2010) popularized the term; however, since its creation the definition has continued to advance and now has a more developed meaning.
 Companies today are implementing these continuous delivery principles and best practices.
 The difference in domains, e.g. medical vs. web, is still significant and affects the implementation and usage.
 Well-known companies that have this approach include Yahoo!, Amazon, Facebook, Google, Paddy Power and Wells Fargo.